 Gas safety records

 All landlords have to have a valid gas safety record for the gas equipment in the property they rent out.
-A copy of the record must be provided to the tenant.
-The record will list all appliances, including those owned by the tenant, although landlords are only responsible for the appliances that they own.
+A copy of the record must be provided to the contract-holder.
+The record will list all appliances, including those owned by the contract-holder, although landlords are only responsible for the appliances that they own.
 Before you move into rented accommodation, you should always ask to see a copy of the current gas safety record.

 Gas safety records are valid for 12 months and can only be issued by a registered Gas Safe engineer.
 In order to give a gas safety record, the gas engineer must carry out a gas safety check.